 Humanity brings people together to build homes, communities and

 Habitat for Humanity of Summit County was organized as an

 affiliate in 1987.
 We have been building homes for families in

-Summit County for almost 25 years.
-We are dedicated to providing decent, and
+Summit County for over 25 years.
+We are dedicated to providing decent and

 affordable housing by partnering with low-income families in

 need.
 To date, Habitat for Humanity of Summit County has built over

 175 homes and has housed more than 180 adults and 325 minors.

 Our homes are sold on a 20-30 year, zero-interest mortgage to